 Soil pollution is the process of accumulation of pollutants in the soil, which lowers the productivity of the soil.
 Introducing materials that alter the soil's microorganisms and composition, lower its fertility, and make it unfit for agriculture may result in soil pollution (AI-Taai, 2021).
 This leaves the soil more susceptible to drought.
 Many substances can contaminate soil, including pesticides, fertilizers, organic manure, chemicals, radioactive wastes, and leftover food, clothing, leather goods, plastics, paper, bottles, cans, and carcasses.
 Inadequate and persistent application of herbicides, insecticides, and fungicides to safeguard crops against pests, fungi, and other environmental hazards modifies the basic composition of soil, causing compounds to build up in the soil due to their slow degradation by soil and water microorganisms.
 As a result, they greatly impair the growth of the plants. plants take up the degradation product, which then pass through food chains to animals and humans.
 Water can carry radioactive waste from nuclear power plants and mining operations into the earth.
 Starting from the soil they reach the plants, livestock, and finally, man via milk, meat, and other sources (Mishra, 2016).
 Soil contamination is made worse by desertification, a process that results in a loss of soil fertility and natural vegetation.
 It is the process by which pastures, agricultural lands, and other areas erode and become barren landscapes.
-Desertification is caused due to a variety of natural and human reasons, which have negative environmental, economic, social, and civilizational consequences.
+Desertification is caused due to a variety of natural and human reasons, which have negative environmental, economic, social, andcivilizational consequences.
 They include, deforestation followed by excessive clearance, pressure from farmers, fires, and military activities; the shifting of sand dunes; and massive sand and dust storms that contaminate the atmosphere.
 In addition to increasing water erosion, desertification causes the fertile soil layer to erode, which has a detrimental effect on irrigation effectiveness, dam storage capacity, and related expenses.
 As a result, the loss of forests and other vegetation has contributed significantly to the worsening of the ecosystem and the possibility of drought (Rashid, 2017).
 Because they release several hazardous components into the environment, natural phenomena like volcanic eruptions and forest fires damage culture (Eugenio et al., 2018).
 Limiting the use of soil pollutants, switching to organic farming, using improved agricultural practices, etc., can all help reduce soil pollution and its negative effects on civilization.

 Top of Form

-2.1.1.f Heavy Metal Pollution
+2.1.1.fHeavy Metal Pollution